 I always thought it was so much fun to have a pen pal, and when my daughter was in Kindergarten we decided to help encourage letter writing and handwriting by finding her a pen pal.
 We gave a shout out to some of our far-away friends who had kids and matched her up with a few pen pals.

-Since today is National Pen Pal Day we thought it was the perfect time to share some pen pal tips and ideas for kids.
+Since today is National Pen Pal Day (June 1st each year) we thought it was the perfect time to share some of our top pen pal tips.

 Ask around.
 Ask coworkers, fellow bloggers, friends, and family.
 Chances are you might even know someone already living in another country.
 Even someone who lives in a different state is interesting to a kid.
 You may already have friends across the USA (or the world) who have kids who would be willing to be a pen pal.
 Military families are great because there are a lot of American kids living abroad.